SocietyForArtisticResearch/rc-pandoc-help/01-02-A-Licenses.md

 # Licenses

-Authors can choose different licenses for both their expositions and media.
-A license specifies under what conditions your material - or cannot - be (re)used.
-All rights reserved is the most strict license: it means that people need your permission to use any material.
-Choosing a less restrictive Creative Commons license makes it easier for your materials to be used, reproduced and distributed by others.
+Authors can choose different licenses for both their expositions and their media.
+A license defines what others may — and may not — do with your copyrighted material.
+“All rights reserved” is the most restrictive option: it means people need your explicit permission to use anything.
+Choosing a less restrictive Creative Commons license makes it easier for others to use, reproduce, and distribute your materials.
+In some cases, a more open license is required by policy.

 Peer-reviewed journals may have differing views on licenses, usually based on the requirements of Open Access.